 "Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact (insert: the sponsoring department or contact person) in advance at (insert: telephone number)."
-Accessibility Statement | Operations Manual (uiowa.edu) (Links to an external site.)
+Statement | Operations Manual (uiowa.edu) (Links to (https://opsmanual.uiowa.edu/community-policies/disability-protection-policy-and-accessibility-statement/ accessibility-statement)